konsvasi/activity-manager/README.md

-This is an app that let's groups of friends to plan and manage their activities.
+This is an app that lets groups of friends to plan and manage their activities.